Gearing-class destroyer: Yang class

 After the Gearing-class ships were retired from USN service, many were sold abroad, including over a dozen to the Republic of China Navy (ROCN) in Taiwan.
-These ships, along with Fletcher-class destroyers and Allen M. Sumner-class destroyers also acquired then, were upgraded under the Wu Chin (武進) I, II, and III programs and known throughout the ROCN as the Yang-class (陽字號) destroyers as they were assigned names that all end with the word "Yang".
+These ships, along with Fletcher-class destroyers and Allen M. Sumner-class destroyers also acquired then, were upgraded under the Wu Chin (武進) I, II, and III programs and known throughout the ROCN as the Yang-class (陽字號) destroyers, as they were assigned names that all end with the word "Yang".
+The class is sometimes referred to as the Chao Yang class, after the lead ship.
 The last batch of 7 WC-III program vessels, all of them Gearing class, were retired in the early 2000s.

-Under the most advanced Wu Chin III upgrade program, all World War II vintage weapons were removed and replaced with four Hsiung Feng II surface-to-surface missiles, ten SM-1 (box launchers), one 8-cell ASROC, one 76 mm Otobreda gun, two Bofors 40 mm AA, one 20 mm Phalanx CIWS and two triple 12.75 in torpedo tubes.
+Under the most advanced Wu Chin III upgrade program, all World War II-vintage weapons were removed and replaced with four Hsiung Feng II surface-to-surface missiles (in a single quad launcher), 10 SM-1 missiles (using the Mark 32 box launcher, in two twin and two triple variants), one eight-cell ASROC (amidships, as with FRAM I), one 76 mm Otobreda gun (in place of the A turret), two Bofors 40mm L/70 AA, one 20 mm Phalanx CIWS on the stern, and two triple 12.75 in torpedo tubes (as with FRAM I).
 The DASH ASW drones were not acquired, but hangar facilities aboard those ships that had them were later used to accommodate of MD 500/ASW helicopters.

-After the Yang-class destroyers were decommissioned, the SM-1 launch boxes were moved to Chi Yang-class frigates to improve their anti-air capability.
+After the Yang-class destroyers were decommissioned, the SM-1 launch boxes were moved to Chi Yang-class frigates to improve their antiair capability.